seungjun-green/HackThisFallFinal/README.md

 - User can create custom sentences & pronounce them with text-to-speech
 - Emoji-To-Speech helps user to talk quickly with the help of various types of emojis
 - Unmutify has easy to use UI/UX.
 Anyone can learn to use this app very easily

+## Technology Used
+1. SwiftUI: UI + Functionality
+2. AVFoundation: Multimedia Framework by Apple to play AV

 ## Future Plans & Improvements
 - Our vision is to focus on helping Mute/Disabled people to communicate easily